 There are 10 motivators, each described in a letter (click here to print).
-If you can’t print them now, you can write each motivator down on a sticky note.
+If you can’t print them now, you can write down each motivator on a sticky note.

 Knowing the team

-After a lot of practice with “one-on-one sessions” using the intrinsic motivators Jurgen derived from the work with Daniel Pink, Steven Reiss and Edward Deci, we decided to adapt the exercise to use in a group at the team’s retrospective ceremony.
+After a lot of practice with “one-on-one sessions” using the intrinsic motivators Jurgen derived from the work with Daniel Pink, Steven Reiss, and Edward Deci, we decided to adapt the exercise to use in a group at the team’s retrospective ceremony.

-After explaining to the team that the objective of the retrospective would be to better know one another individually and collectively, we invited the members to reflect individually on the motivators that are most important for them.
+After explaining to the team that the objective of the retrospective would be to know one another better individually and collectively, we invited the members to reflect individually on the motivators that are most important for them.
 We presented each of the motivators and explained them one by one.
 We asked them to write each motivator down on a sticky note and to order them from most to least important.